 Phone Number Porting

-Lack of planning and attention to details will set you back weeks if not months when you try to port your phone numbers.
+Lack of planning and attention to detail will set you back weeks if not months when you try to port your phone numbers.
 Here is what I recommend you also do:

 - Check your phone service contract.
 If your phone service is bundled with other services, like the internet or others, then you will have to work with your service provider to decouple the phone service from the other stuff and possibly re-negotiate new terms.
 At the time of porting, if you have your phone service bundled with other things, very likely this will cause an automatic rejection of your porting order.